 1. Full Screen API – If you want your browser game to run over the entire screen.

-2. Gamepad API – For providing gamepads or other game controllers support to your browser game.
+2. Gamepad API – For providing gamepads or other game controller support to your browser game.

-3. Web Audio API – Games without audio are pretty dull, and no one would like to play it.
-Use Web Audio API for controlling playback and manipulation of audio from JS code.
-You can add cool sound effects and apply them in real-time.
+3. Web Audio API – Games without audio are dull, and no one wants to play it.
+Use Web Audio API to control playback and audio manipulation from JS code.
+You can add cool sound effects and apply them in real time.

-6. HTML Audio – If you only require basic audio for your browser game, then you can simply apply the <audio> HTML element.
+6. HTML Audio – If you only require basic audio for your browser game, apply the <audio> HTML element.

 7. WebGL – Create high-performance and hardware-accelerated 3D and 2D graphics from web content.

-9. WebSockets – Connect your browser game to the server and facilitate real-time data transfer to support gameplay actions, chat services, and so on.
+9. WebSockets – Connect your browser game to the server and facilitate real-time data transfer to support gameplay actions, chat services, etc.

-11. Pointer Lock API – Get exact coordinates of your user’s cursor to do accurate measurements of what players are doing in the game.
+11. Pointer Lock API – Get the exact coordinates of your user’s cursor to measure what players are doing in the game accurately.

-Now, that you are familiar with various web technologies that you can use for online Python game development.
+Now, you are familiar with various web technologies you can use for online Python game development.
 Let’s see various Python libraries and frameworks for game development.

 Python Libraries For Online Game Development

-Over 660 game projects have been built on the PyGame websites, including Indie Game Festival finalists, Australian Game festival, and so on.
+Over 660 game projects have been built on the PyGame websites, including Indie Game Festival finalists, Australian Game Festival, etc.